solutionstack/Linda/README.md

 After this step, simply begin using the LindaModel class which contains the ORM interface.<br/>
 For the examples here i'll be using the freely available sakila database.

-My test file exists in the folder is the Linda classes, so'ill just include the LindaModel file
+My test file exists in the same folder as the Linda classes, so'ill just include the LindaModel file
 ```php
 require_once realpath(dirname(__FILE__)) ."/".'LindaModel.php';
 ```